typelevel/fs2/site/io.md

 ## TLS

-The `fs2.io.net.tls` package provides support for TLS over TCP and DTLS over UDP, built on top of `javax.net.ssl` on JVM, [s2n-tls](https://github.com/aws/s2n-tls) on Scala Native, and the [TLS module](https://nodejs.org/api/tls.html) on Node.js.
+The `fs2.io.net.tls` package provides support for TLS over TCP and DTLS over UDP, built on top of `javax.net.ssl` on JVM, [s2n-tls] on Scala Native, and the [`node:tls` module] on Node.js.
 TLS over TCP is provided by the `TLSSocket` trait, which is instantiated by `Network.tlsContext`.
 A `TLSContext` provides cryptographic material used in TLS session establishment -- e.g., the set of certificates that are trusted (sometimes referred to as a trust store) and optionally, the set of certificates identifying this application (sometimes referred to as a key store).
 The `TLSContext.Builder` trait provides many ways to construct a `TLSContext` -- for example:
 - `system(blocker)` - delegates to `javax.net.ssl.SSLContext.getDefault`, which uses the JDK default set of trusted certificates
 - `fromKeyStoreFile(pathToFile, storePassword, keyPassword, blocker)` - loads a Java Key Store file
 - `insecure(blocker)` - trusts all certificates - note: this is dangerously insecure - only use for quick tests